opennode/waldur-core/docs/api/quotas.rst

     }

-To get all quotas for user issue a GET request against **/api/quotas/**
+To get all quotas visible to the user issue a GET request against **/api/quotas/**

 Example: